str4nge-m4g1c/python-container-environment/README.md

 docker build --no-cache -t my-python-production-environment:production --target production .
 ```

 Now, it is not going to be this easy for the production environment.
-When you work for the man (or woman), there are certain security measures or protocols that need to be followed.
+When you work for an organisation, there are certain security measures or protocols that need to be followed.
 Hopefully it will be and easier process to port using this method.

 ## Bonus content - Your own jupyter environment